pulp/pulpproject.org/_posts/2021-10-06-pulp-3-16-is-now-generally-available.md

 ## OpenAPI schema view removal [#9322](https://pulp.plan.io/issues/9322)

-An OpenAPI schema view had sub-optimal performance issues.
+The browseable OpenAPI schema view had sub-optimal performance issues.
 It had multiple dependencies, and often displayed errors rather than the expected information.
 For this reason, it was removed and replaced with a less costly, clearer schema view available at `/pulp/api/v3/`.

 ## pulp import endpoint change [#9382](https://pulp.plan.io/issues/9382)